 A Helpful New Printable

-After all of that, I created a list of what I believe to be the most critical first aid skills.
-The list includes things that I would not want to wait for a doctor to arrive to take care of.
-Most are skills I’ve studied before, but (obviously) don’t use regularly.
-I wanted a way to remember them properly when/if I needed to use them, so I created a one page printable!
-Put one in your car, your fridge, or your pantry.
-Make sure babysitters know where to find it along with your other babysitter notes.
+After I did that, I created a list of everything I believed to be the most essential first aid skills.
+The list includes things that I would not want to wait for a doctor to arrive and do.
+Most are skills I’ve studied before, but I don’t regularly use, obviously.
+I wanted a way to remember them accurately if and when I needed to use them.
+Therefore, I created a one page printable!
+Put one in the car, on your fridge, or in the pantry.
+Make sure babysitters know where to find it, along with other babysitter notes.
 You could even fold one up and put it in your wallet!
-Simple.
-Easy Peasy.
-Not overwhelming.
-Do-able.
-Love it.
-Download the free printable first aid guide by just clicking on it:
+It’s simple, easy-peasy, and not overwhelming.
+I love it.
+Download the free printable first aid guide by clicking on it:

 First Aid Apps: